 Image : Amazon.com

-On the other hand, Bonchi Age is the most beloved Age Senbei in the Kansai area around Osaka, which was released by Bonchi Co.,Ltd in 1960.
-Bonchi Age is flavored mainly with a soy-sauce-based sauce and sugar, and light in weight and texture as compared to KabukiAge.
-It is a crisp Age Senbei with plenty of umami.
+On the other hand, Bonchi Age is the most beloved Age Senbei in the Kansai region around Osaka which was put on the market by Bonchi Co.,Ltd in 1960.

 4. Sanko Yuki no Yado (三幸 雪の宿)